This blog was originally published on June 8, 2018. It has been updated for relevance and accuracy.

 Once you know who you’re targeting and you’ve defined your goals, it’s time to get into tactics that’ll generate leads.

 Remember that the tactics you use will be based on your needs.
-Not every manufacturing company will use the same marketing tactics; think about what will work for you and include it in your documented strategy.
-Here are some tactics that we often suggest.
+Not every manufacturing company will use the same content marketing tactics; think about what will work for you and include it in your documented strategy.
+Here are some examples of great B2B content marketing examples and tactics that we often suggest.

 If you’re not using video in your digital strategy, then you are missing out.
 54% of online consumers expect to see more video content from brands on social media.

 Inbound marketing is all about adapting, and video marketing is here to stay.
 Often, B2B companies see the most success with these types of video marketing:

 Many social platforms offer the possibility to host live streams on your profile.
 Nothing connects you better with your audience than real-time interaction.
 Hosting live streams is also cost-effective and doesn’t require much preparation.